Countly/countly-sdk-documentation/getting_started/current.md

   are entered correctly.
 For more information on making sure that you are using your correct 'app_key' and server url, you can check out the following section
   <a href="https://support.count.ly/hc/en-us/articles/900000908046-Getting-started-with-SDKs#acquiring-your-application-key-and-server-url">here</a>.
-  If those values seem correct, you would want to verify that your dashboard is receiving data and that in itself should be enough to verify that those 2 fields are correct.
+  If those values seem correct, you would want to verify that your Countly server is receiving data and that in itself should be enough to verify that those 2 fields are correct.
 </p>
 <p>
   <strong>Checking SDK logs</strong>